bcgsc/btl/softwareblurbs/FORMATTING-README.md

 2. any missing information: leave the link blank, but keep the line break (examples follow)

-name of logofile WITH extension github repository link
+name of logofile WITH extension
 Name To Be Displayed
+github repository link
+linuxbrew install line
+bioconda install line
+docker install line
 Description (can be multiple lines)

 if you don't have a logo, the format would be the following:

-*blank line*
+transparent.png
+Name To Be Displayed
 full github repository link
-Name To Be Displayed

 Description (can be multiple lines)

 sample: